Pacific Arts Movement Staff

 firstname.lastname@example.org | 619-400-5910

 Kathleen Dang is a native San Diegan, educator, and community volunteer.
-She majored in Archaeology and Art History at UC San Diego and will have a Masters of Education from National University in 2019.
-She has been involved with a number of cultural and educational organizations that serve to engage the community in Asian and Asian American focused topics.
+She has been involved with several cultural and educational organizations that serve to engage the community in Asian and Asian American focused topics such as Chinese Consolidated Benevolent Association, San Diego Chinese Women’s Association, and NAAAP San Diego.
 As an educator, she has instructed thousands of students throughout San Diego County on history, art, and culture.
+She received her Bachelor’s of Arts in Archaeology with a minor in Art History & Criticism from UC San Diego and is currently a Master’s of Education with Teaching Credential candidate at National University with a specialization on US Education in a Global Context.

 email@example.com | 619-400-5911